 Intercontinental Yao Yai Resort, Thailand. (image below, middle).

 Harding Boutique Hotel, Sri Lanka.
-Early in 2020 (image below, right).
+End of 2020 (image below, right).

 Park Hyatt Niseko Hanazono, Japan.
 Opening in January.